CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 All tokens issued on the coreum that can be bridged from the coreum to XRPL and back must have a representation on the XRPL, managed by the multi-signing account.
 Such tokens should be registered by admin on the contract side with the coreum denom and fees.
-The decimals will be fetched from the denom metadata and XRPL currency uniquely generated using the denom.
+The XRPL currency uniquely generated using the denom.

 Check [workflow](#register-token) for more details.

 ##### Token enabling/disabling

 Any token can be disabled and enabled at any time by that admin.
 Any new workflow with the disabled token is prohibited by the contract, the pending operations should be completed.

 #### Operation queues